 There are tons of email management programs out there, but I love AWeber and can’t recommend them enough.

-When I started JennyShih.com, I had experience (from my VA days) with a few different options and found that AWeber gave me everything I needed I at a great-for-starting-out price.
+When I started JennyShih.com, I had experience (from my VA days) with a few different options and found that AWeber gave me everything I needed at a great-for-starting-out price.

 I stuck with it for years because it worked well for me and my business.
 Their customer service is fantastic and I still recommend them to everyone starting out.

-Earlier this year we switched to Infusionsoft, albeit reluctantly (I love AWeber that much!).
+We’ve switched to Infusionsoft, albeit reluctantly (I love AWeber that much!).

-I reached the point where I wanted to implement more complex funnels and list segmentation — things that are just beyond the capabilities of AWeber.
+I reached the point where I wanted to implement more complex funnels and list segmentation—things that are just beyond the capabilities of AWeber.
 Plus, I needed to switch away from the shopping cart I had been using (their service had sadly gone in the toilet), and I knew I could use Infusionsoft’s integrated shopping cart.